 If I notice myself starting to get burned at the beach or something, then that’s the singal that it’s time to go inside.

 Continue wearing short clothes, but without sunblock

 This is another viable solution.
 Sure, you’ll get sunburned, tan, and get a lot of freckles.
-You might even get skin cancer later in life.
 Most westerners barely even go outside though, so I find office drones freaking about about sun exposure laughable.
 Most westerners could do with more sun exposure.

 And, I mean, humans are humans.
 We’re not meant to live underground like fucking worms.